-The Gen3 Integrated Block for PCIe example design directories and their associated files are defined in the sections that follow.
+The Virtex-7 FPGA Gen3 Integrated Block for PCIe core example design directories and their associated files are defined in the sections that follow.
 Click a directory name in blue to go to the desired directory and its associated files.